mui/material-ui/examples/create-react-app/README.md

 ## The idea behind the example

 This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app).
+It includes `@material-ui/core` and its peer dependencies, including `emotion`, the default style engine in Material-UI v5.
+If you prefer, you can [use styled-components instead](https://next.material-ui.com/guides/interoperability/#styled-components).